SchwarzIT/spectral-intellij-plugin/README.md

 If you don't have it installed yet make sure to follow this
 guide: [Installing Spectral](https://docs.stoplight.io/docs/spectral/b8391e051b7d8-installation)

-_Note: The CLI needs to be in your path and executable from the command line._
+> Note: The CLI needs to be in your path and executable from the command line.
+> If you're using Windows you should install the proper binary (see: https://github.com/SchwarzIT/spectral-intellij-plugin/issues/121#issuecomment-2606560991)

 ## Features